bbc/vc2_conformance/docs/source/user_guide/generating_static_analyses.rst

 For modest transform depths, this process should take a few seconds.
-For larger transforms, this command can take several minutes or even hours to execute so the ``--verbose`` option may be added to track progress.
+For larger transforms, this command can take several minutes or even hours to execute so the ``--verbose`` option can be added to track progress.
 For extremely large filters, see the :mod:`vc2_bit_widths` package's user guide for further guidance.